ThierryBergbauer/Elninima_PnP-Assistant001/README.md

 -Different authorizations in game (admin, gamemaster, player, spectator) -Window Design
 	-Most important: We need to fix a overall Design and color scheme

+#starting eclipse for dumdums
+-get eclipse 4.7.2. it solves the need to manually make eclipse accept the 1.8 compiler.